 At St. Augustine’s Catholic Primary we have a Curriculum that all staff understand and share in our vision for providing our children with the best opportunities.
 Through the delivery of our high quality, ambitious, broad and balanced curriculum, we aim that pupils leave us with the knowledge and skills, personal qualities and aspirations to make the world a better place, inspired by the Gospel and our mission statement of- ‘Lead us Lord to act justly, to love tenderly and to walk humbly,’ which complements our school motto to ‘be the best you can be’.

 At St. Augustine's Catholic Primary School, we are passionate about children's learning.
-The Cognitive Load research theory and Rosenshine’s Principles of Instruction highlights that children learn through remembering and recalling and this theory is embedded this within the knowledge of our curriculum.
+The Principles of Teaching 'PoT' highlights that children learn through remembering and recalling and this theory is embedded this within the knowledge of our curriculum.

 ‘Learning is Remembering and Recalling...’